RMedina19/example_covid19-mx-data/README.md

   - It includes national data
   - It also includes Mexico City Metropolitan Area (MCMA) data

-# How to cite this repository :handshake:
+# How to cite this repository
 In case of using the respository's data, please cite the work using the following format: (Insert Zenodo's DOI link)

 # Authors :writing_hand: